Chairman – Dr. William Giannobile

 Dr. Giannobile previously served as a faculty member at Harvard and Forsyth Institute in Boston.
 He has published and lectured extensively in the fields of Regenerative Medicine, Tissue Engineering, and Salivary Diagnostics as it relates to periodontal and peri-implant reconstruction.

 Dr. Giannobile is an Editor-in-Chief of the Journal of Dental Research and is on the editorial boards of multiple journals.
 He is a fellow of the American College of Dentists and a Diplomate of the American Board of Periodontology.
-Dr. Giannobile currently serves as president of the American Academy of Periodontology Foundation.
+Dr. Giannobile served as president of the American Academy of Periodontology Foundation.

 Chairman – Dr. Pamela McClain